'tic and 'tor

 Turns out both views about chiropractic are correct.
 It’s not mechanism OR vitalism.
 It’s mechanism AND vitalism.

 It reminds me of the blind men standing around an elephant, each adamantly describing an elephant as a spear (tusk), a snake (trunk), a fan (ear), a tree (leg) or a whip (tail).
-Each one is correct, but overlooking the bigger picture.
+Each one is correct, but each overlooks the bigger picture.

-It was B. J. Palmer who observed that there things good for ‘tor (the chiropractor) that may not be good for ‘tic (chiropractic).
-Generous third party reimbursement was good for ‘tor, but compromised ‘tic.
+It was B. J. Palmer who observed that there were things good for ‘tor (the chiropractor) that may not be good for ‘tic (chiropractic).
+Generous third-party reimbursement was good for ‘tor, but ended up compromising ‘tic.
 Reducing chiropractic to the treatment of headaches and back pain may be good (easier) for ‘tor, but bad for ‘tic.
 Choosing to ignore this debate may be convenient for ‘tor, but bad for ‘tic.

-Long before insurance “equality” chiropractic survived by being different.
-Chiropractors appealed to those who had a general distaste for doctors, were suspicious of pills and who wanted a natural approach to better health.
+Long before insurance “equality,” chiropractic survived by being different.
+Chiropractors appealed to those who had a general distaste for doctors, who were suspicious of pills, and who wanted a natural approach to better health.
 That audience is still around; in fact, it’s actually grown, thanks to the aging baby boom population.

 Where is chiropractic?
-Still chasing headaches and back pain.
-And anything else a stingy insurance will reimburse for.
+Still chasing headaches, back pain and anything else a stingy insurance will reimburse for.